 The City's Group Trust contains the City's Pension, the Central County Transportation Authority's (CCTA) Pension, and OPEB investment assets.
-The investment portfolio reported a net return of 9.25% in 2020, comparatively lower than the net return of 19.27% in 2019.
-Equities returned 9.25%, Fixed Income returned 10.24%, while Real Estate had losses of (1.73%).
-The net position of the OPEB Trust at year end was approximately \$104.9 million, an increase of \$2.8 million from fiscal year 2019.
+The investment portfolio reported a net return of 19.32% in 2021, comparatively higher than the net return of 9.25% in 2020.
+Equities returned 26.59%, Fixed Income had losses of (2.43%), and Real Estate returned 32.31%.
+The net position of the OPEB Trust at year end was approximately \$120.7 million, an increase of \$15.8 million from fiscal year 2020.

-In 2020 markets experienced volatile trading with large day to day swings due mostly to the COVID-19 pandemic.
-After historic plunges in February and March, the market saw an incredible and relatively quick recovery.
-Federal stimulus and vaccine development spurred economic growth, and the stock market set multiple new highs throughout the year.
-2021 will bring another year of uncertainty, as Global and US economies continue to recover from the pandemic.
+In 2021 the stock market delivered a strong performance due to a robust economic recovery, despite the continued presence of the global COVID-19 pandemic.
+The S&P 500 gained 26.9%, the Dow Jones Industrial Average gained 18.7%, and the Nasdaq Composite gained 21.4%.
+Federal stimulus, historically low interest rates, and vaccine rollout spurred economic growth, and the stock market set multiple new highs throughout the year.
+2022 will bring another year of uncertainty, as Global and US economies continue to recover from the pandemic and deal with labor shortages, supply chain issues, and rising inflation.